coderefinery/reproducible-research/_episodes/01-motivation.md

 <img src="{{ site.baseurl }}/img/research_comic_phd.gif" style="height: 300px;"/>

-## Food for thought
+## A scary anecdote

-- A couple of researchers get great results and submit to a high-profile journal.
+- A group of researchers obtain great results and submit their work to a high-profile journal.
-- Reviewers ask for new figures and alternative analysis.
+- Reviewers ask for new figures and additional analysis.
 - The researchers start working on revisions and generate modified figures, but find inconsistencies with old figures.
 - The researchers can't find some of the data they used to generate the original results, and can't figure out which parameters they used when running their analyses.
-- The manuscript is still languishing in the drawer...
+- The manuscript is still languishing in the drawer ...

 ---

 ## What is reproducible research?